hunterrings/code-you-capstone/README.md

 # You should test this process by cloning your repo into a new folder or onto a different machine
 # Have others test your project and test theirs.

+Welcome to my capstone project.

+Here are the steps for setting everying up and running a demonstration.

+1. Create a new virtual environment in Python by using the 'venv' command.
+Ensure that the correct Python interpreter is specified on your PATH.

+2. Download the two datasets linked above.
+I did this by using the Kaggle CLI tool.
+This requires that you install the Kaggle Python package ('pip install kaggle').
+You will also need to download an authentication key from their website.
+The Kaggle website has additional information about where the kaggle.json file shoudl be located depending on your machine.
+These downloads are zipped and will need to be extracted.

 PROJECT OVERVIEW:
 # A description of what the user should expect from the project once it's running
 # Assume the reviewer has no coding background, so keep language clear and simple